 Pop-up Globe is a three-story, 16-sided, 900-person capacity theatre.
 It unites cutting-edge scaffold technology with a 400-year old design to transport audiences back in time to experience Shakespeare’s masterworks in the space for which they were written.
-The theatre is constructed from over 100 tonnes of scaffolding skinned with corrugated iron, with a huge double-gabled roof topped by a distinctive onion done.
+The theatre is constructed from over 100 tonnes of scaffolding and features a huge double-gabled roof topped by a distinctive onion done.
 The 100sqm stage stretches out into the yard and wherever audience members sit or stand they are never further than 15 metres from the stage.

 Pop-up Globe recreates as accurately as possible the actual performance conditions of the second Globe theatre: live music and dance, ferocious fight sequences and direct address.
 Every show ends with a rousing jig.
 The house lights remain on during the evening performances, meaning the actors and audience share the same space and experience – the audience is a vital part of the show.

 Pop-up Globe reproduces the audience structure of a Jacobean playhouse.
 If you want luxury and comfort, you can purchase a seat in one of the Royal Rooms on the stage.
 If you’d prefer a bit more shelter and to rest your feet, you can buy a seat in the lower, middle or upper galleries and get a full view of both actors and fellow audience members.
 If you’d like to be in the thick of the action, you can stand in the yard as a ‘Groundling’.